jamesr66a/onnx/docs/Operators.md

 ### <a name="Size"></a><a name="size">**Size**</a>

-  Takes a tensor as input and outputs a int64 scalar that equals to the total number of elements of the input tensor.

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: